 - If you want to play "full information" style, meaning that you wait until you know both the colour and number of a card before you play it, you will likely be short on clue tokens in >99% of the decks.

-- The logical conclusion is that you cannot play a full information style game and the team must agree on some sort of convention.
+- The logical conclusion is that you cannot play a full information style game and the team must agree on some sort of meta-information.
+The meta-information is coded in a convention.

 - Many players have different kinds of conventions.